emmajanedrews/base-template/_drafts/when-is-the-best-time-to-list-your-home-in-2018.md

 {% include youtube.html %}

-When is the best time of year to list your home?
-We’re going over that today.
+<center>When is the best time of year to list your home?
+We’re going over that today.</center>

 Before you can ask when you should list your house, you need to ask yourself why you are listing it in the first place.&nbsp;